StarLabsLtd/firmware/README.md

 * Fixed bug where Qubes wouldn't boot (Requires disabling Clock Gating)
 * Fixed bug where Function Lock state was lost

-#### coreboot: 6 (2021-07-16)
-* Rebase on upstream
-* New VBT's that prioritise performance over power consumption
-* New BGRT logo
-* Updated microcode
-* Updated FSP
-* Use open-source LIBGFXINIT
-* Option to disable or enable Wireless
-* Option to disable or enable Webcam
-* Option to disable or enable Microphone
-* Option to disable or enable Hyper-Threading
-* Option to disable or enable Intel VT-d
-* Option to disable or enable Clock Gating
-* Option to adjust the Thermal Design Power (15W / 20W / 25W)
-* Q-Events for specific models
-* Fixed bug where Qubes wouldn't boot (Requires disabling Clock Gating)
-* Fixed bug where Function Lock state was lost

 #### coreboot: 5 (2021-05-09)
 * Rebased on upstream
 * Added CMOS option to enable Intel ME